Helena Gutteridge: Co-operative Commonwealth Federation

-Throughout her time at the CCF, Helena was not only a party leader, but also a devoted socialist who sought to reform British Columbia's economy.
+Throughout her time at the CCF, Gutteridge was not only a party leader, but also a devoted socialist who sought to reform British Columbia's economy.
 She wrote: "The CCF is not a party in the conventional sense, but a part of a worldwide movement of forward-thinking men and women who can visualize a world in which co-operative effort will replace the present cut-throat competition, and in which security and plenty will replace poverty and insecurity."